-The People's party have carried Susse. and Prince Edwards counties.
-The socretary of the People's par or, but says that he conceded nothing State it has been done by fraud.
+The People's party have carried Sussex and Prince Edwards counties.

+The secretary of the People's party practically admits that O'Ferrall is elect-ed, but says that he concedes nothing and if the Democrats have carried the State it has been done by fraud.